Adventist International Mission School

 Adventist International Mission School (โรงเรียนนานาชาติแอ๊ดเวนติสมิชชั่น, RTGS: Rong Rian Nana Chat Aetwentit Mitchan) (informally known as "AIMS") is an international school in Muak Lek District, Saraburi Province, Thailand.
-It is part of the world-wide Seventh-day Adventist education system and also serves as a laboratory school for the affiliated tertiary educational institution Asia-Pacific International University, although the two institutions are run by separate administrations.
-Initially established to cater to children of University faculty and workers, it is now open to the community for students in the vicinity desiring an English-medium education.
+It is part of the worldwide Seventh-day Adventist education system and also serves as a laboratory school for the affiliated tertiary educational institution Asia-Pacific International University, although the two institutions are run by separate administrations.
+Initially established to cater to children of university faculty and workers, it is now open to the community for students in the vicinity desiring an English-medium education.

 History

 In 2018 Mrs. Canaday established the English Elementary School to cater to the children of expatriate faculty at the then Mission College.
-It was originally located in a room in one of the University's buildings.
+It was originally located in a room in one of the university's buildings.
 Nine years later, classes moved to a vacated residential complex due to the lack of space.
-That same year, the Muaklek church, under the leadership of Pastor Wendel Wilcox, established the Mission Kindergarten for the children of local workers at the University.
+That same year, the Muaklek church, under the leadership of Pastor Wendel Wilcox, established the Mission Kindergarten for the children of local workers at the university.
 On May 17, 2000, the Mission Kindergarten School was registered with the Saraburi Education Department.

 In May 2000 the two schools were combined and the process for the government license for the school was initiated.
 The newly merged school was named Adventist International Mission School (AIMS) and opened its doors to the wider community.
 The government license was issued in April 2002.
-In 2003, the school moved to its current premises outside the University.
+In 2003, the school moved to its current premises outside the university.
 Initially, AIMS only catered to students up to grade 8 and they would often continue high school at its Adventist sister school Ekamai International School in Bangkok and the nearer Saint John Mary International School in Mueang Saraburi District or be homeschooled via Griggs University's Home Study International (HSI) (later renamed Griggs International Academy).
 The first Grade 12 class graduated in 2010.

 AIMS recently opened a branch school in Korat, approximately 150 km away.
-It caters to students from preschool to grade 7.
+It caters to students from preschool to grade 12.